 The Java Posse

 The Java Posse has been one of my favorite podcasts for years.
 The Java Posse crew was a dynamic "quartet" of rockstar software engineers directed by a very generous Dick Wall and composed of Tor Norbye, Carl Quinn and Chet Haase.
 Joe Nuxoll was also part of this great team until 2012.
 After ten years, the podcast celebrated its last episode at Devoxx Belgium in Antwerp on November 13th, 2014.
 This podcast was a high quality podcast with very valuable information mostly surrounding the Java platform.
 The show was also fun, and entertaining.
 Although our industry is evolving fast, you can go back and listen to old episodes that are still very relevant.
 R.I.P The Java Posse!
 Dick, Carl, Chet, Joe and Tor, thank you so much for dedicating your precious time for over ten years towards the production of this podcast.

 Les Cast Codeurs Podcast

-Les Cast Codeurs Podcast is a French copycat of the The Java Posse.
-The topics are well organized and due to the expertise of the contributors, mostly about Java platform technologies.
+Les Cast Codeurs Podcast is a French copycat of The Java Posse.
+The topics are well organized and due to the expertise of the contributors, the discussions are mostly focused on the Java platform technologies.
 If you are a French speaker and your work evolves around the Java platform, I highly recommend this podcast.
 The well respected hosts of this podcast are: Emmanuel Bernard, Arnaud Heritier, Guillaume Laforge, Antonio Goncalves, and Vincent Massol.
-I appreciate the coverage of the news and technologies, auditors' contribution, and interviews.
+I appreciate the coverage of the news and technologies, auditors' contributions, and interviews.
 A show in 2014 driven by The Duchess was a very refreshing and great idea.
 I have a particular appreciation for the typical and subtle French humor Guillaume brings to the team.